OpenIndiana/oi-docs/docs/handbook/sunray.md

 # How to get GNOME on current Hipster

-As already mentioned Sun Ray Software cannot handled by lightdm and so we still have to use GDM and GNOME.
+As already mentioned the Sun Ray Software cannot handled by LightDM and we still have to use GDM and some GNOME components.

 Be sure you have installed: